See Credit Details Below

-The Supreme Court, the Federal Circuit, and the U.S. Patent and Trademark Office (PTO) are constantly reshaping patent law, and this program will teach you everything you need to know about the basics of patent litigation in this rapidly changing landscape.
-An all-star faculty will cover patent proceedings in a variety of different fora, including federal district courts, the U.S. International Trade Commission (ITC), and the PTO, and whether you’re a novice or experienced patent litigator, you will find their insights valuable.
+The Supreme Court, the Federal Circuit, and the U.S. Patent and Trademark Office (PTO) are constantly reshaping patent law, and this program will teach you everything you need to know about the basics of patent litigation in this dynamic, rapidly changing landscape.
+An all-star faculty will cover patent proceedings in a variety of different fora, including federal district courts, the U.S. International Trade Commission (ITC), and the PTO.
+Whether you’re a novice or experienced patent litigator, you will find their insights valuable.

 What You Will Learn

-- Overview of patents and how they are obtained in the PTO
+- Gain an overview of patents and how they are obtained at the PTO

 - Patent enforcement actions in federal district courts and the ITC

-- Challenging patents in the PTO through inter partes review
+- Challenging patents at the PTO through inter partes review

-- Strategic considerations for how best to position a patent case for trial and appeal
+- Learn strategies for how best to position a patent case for trial and appeal

 - Ethical considerations in litigating patent cases

 This program is intended for in-house attorneys who want to understand what happens if their companies become involved in patent litigation, litigators who are considering broadening their practice to include patent litigation, patent litigators who are looking to enhance their knowledge of the latest trends and developments, and corporate and licensing lawyers who want additional expertise when advising their clients on patent-related matters.

 Special Feature: Earn one hour of ethics credit